 Steps to Become a Miss Wisconsin Candidate

 - Review our “Local Miss Competition” in order to determine if there is a local program in your area.

 - If there is a local program in your area, contact the local director for more information about eligibility and the application process.

 - If there is not a local program in your area, e-mail the local director of one of the “OPEN” Competition for more information.

 - Please review the CMNH_Directions

 - If you are a Fair Queen title holder or college titleholder who would like to compete in the Miss Wisconsin Competition review this document: College_Fair_Festival_Winners

-Candidates compete in the following areas of competition: interview, talent, evening wear and lifestyle and fitness in swimsuit.
+Candidates compete in the following areas of competition: interview, talent, and evening wear.
 They also choose a personal platform that they will promote during their year of service as well as supporting the national platform of Children’s Miracle Network Hospitals and STEM.

 Participating in the Miss America Organization is one of the most rewarding and beneficial experiences available to young women in the United States.
 The Miss Wisconsin Organization is a state preliminary competition that